"It's so like you to take the longest course of action, even when your life is at stake."

 - Sir Humphrey Appleby of Yes, Minister epitomizes this trope.
 He basically runs the Department of Administrative Affairs and has a huge influence on the British Government whether working for his Minister or out-gambiting him as an adversary.
 He eventually rises to Cabinet Secretary where he is the bulk of the power behind the Hacker regime, including getting Hacker promoted to PM in the first place.
 All while being a "humble functionary".
 Sir Arnold, prior to retirement, also fit this.

-- Savatage's song "Chance" is about Chiune Sugihara and the turmoil he must have felt as he destroyed his career to do the right thing, see the Real Life section below.
+- Savatage features two on Handful Of Rain: "Chance" is about Chiune Sugihara and the turmoil he must have felt as he destroyed his career to do the right thing, see the Real Life section below.
+"Castles Burning" is about Giovanni Falcone who died taking on The Mafia.

 - "Short Skirt, Long Jacket" by CAKE is about the narrator's love for a female badass bureaucrat.
 She "uses a machete to cut through red tape."